Xavier Villaurrutia: Notable works

-Inspiration
+Critical analysis

 Xavier Villaurrutia was greatly influenced by the work of Ramón López Velarde as well as by several other Mexican poets.

+Legacy

 He has been a major influence for many poets, including Octavio Paz (who was his student) and Alí Chumacero.

-Commemoration

 Since 1955, there has been a Xavier Villaurrutia Award for literary works published in Mexico, selected by a jury of writers.
 This award has been sponsored by the Consejo Nacional para la Cultura y las Artes since 1991.